spacetelescope/slitlessutils/docs/tabulation.rst

 Use Cases
 ---------

-The working philosophy of ``slitlessutils`` is to compute these tables *once* at the outset, and use them for all downstream analyses, as they only contain the geometry of the astrophysical scene and the instrument/detector layout.
+The overall philosophy of ``slitlessutils`` is to compute these tables *once* at the outset, and use them for all downstream analyses, as they only contain the geometry of the astrophysical scene and the instrument/detector layout.
 The primary use within ``slitlessutils`` begins with aggregating the PDTs from the appropriate :term:`direct imaging` pixels and spectral order, and summing over unique triplets :math:`(x,y,l)`.
 These indices are combined into a single, unique index by `np.ravel_multi_index <https://numpy.org/doc/stable/reference/generated/numpy.ravel_multi_index.html>`_ following:

 .. math::
 	i = x + n_x\,y + n_x\,n_y\,l

 where :math:`(n_x,n_y)` represents the dimensionality of the WFSS image.
 This computation and summation is carried out by :func:`~slitlessutils.utilities.indices.decimate()`.

 .. note::
-	For users who wish to work directly with these files, then the files can be viewed or manually edited with standard/free tools, such as `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_.
+	The PDT files only contain information on the scene geometry, and the detector effects and astrophysical signals are included in later stages.
+Therefore these files **only depend on the :term:`world-coordinate system`** and its calibration.